 - 2 tablespoons maple syrup

-- 2 cups peeled and diced carrots (about 6 carrots)
+- 2 cups peeled and sliced carrots (into 1-inch pieces) about 6 carrots

 - 2 teaspoons ground cinnamon